sutoiku/puffin/FAQ.md

 A first version with a naive [distributed query engine](docs/Query%20Engine.md) (filter pushdown to serverless functions) should be released in Q2 (*Cf.* [roadmap](ROADMAP.md)).

 ## How may I contribute?
-Please send an email to info at stoic dot com.
+Please send an email to info at puffindb dot io.